The Music Streaming Sessions Dataset: Conclusion

 \section{Conclusion}

 The problems of understanding, modeling and predicting how users interact with content on streaming services has until now been understudied, mainly because of a lack of access to data.
-With the paper, we provide the only dataset of streaming logs and user interactions currently available to research communities.
+With the paper, we provide the only dataset of streaming logs and user interactions currently available to the research community.

+With this dataset we address two key problems facing streaming services, namely how to predict user skips and context switches.
+We provide an analysis of the dataset in terms of these problems.
+In particular, we illustrated that skip behavior in a session is correlated with prior skip behavior within that session.
+We believe that a thorough investigation of these forms of user behavior is an important future research challenge.

-Furthermore, we identify important research questions that can be addressed using the dataset.
-Of particular importance are the tasks of skip prediction, context switch prediction, and session-based sequential recommendations.
-Such online recommendations are particularly important for streaming services when on-boarding new users.
+Finally, we identify other important research questions that can be addressed using the dataset.
+We believe that the task of providing session-based sequential recommendations is of particular importance, due to the need for fast learning from limited user-based information when onboarding new users.

 While the dataset enables new types research directions, compromises were made for privacy and commercial reasons.
 An interesting future extension of this dataset would be to provide more precision on the skip information than the currently bucketed times.
 That level of information could allow to predict moments in the track where skips are most likely to occur, which could be of great value for generative and interactive music models.